 Bicycles are important means of transportation.
-People use their bicycles to go to work, to run errands, to deliver small packages, to supervise commercial properties.
+People use their bicycles to go to work, run errands, deliver small packages, and supervise commercial properties.
 They are also used by local peace officers on patrol.
-Operating a bicycle on the road, however, carries with it a higher risk for collision with other motorists.
+Operating a bicycle on the road, however, carries with it a higher risk of collision with other motorists.

 During a traffic collision, bicyclists are more susceptible to suffering severe injury, than drivers and passengers in a car, for the following reasons:

 - Bicyclists are exposed to direct impact, as they are not protected by a metal frame

 - Bicycles are much more difficult to control during sudden emergency maneuvers

 - Bicyclists are not easily seen by motorists, as their silhouette makes them almost impossible to be detected.
 Because of this, other drivers fail to yield to bicyclists, cut them off, follow them too closely, or open the door of their vehicle right in front of them.